chxadr/edgeai-orangepi/README.md

 $ ping -c 3 pool.ntp.org
 ```

 Try all the server you have.
-If you cannot ping these servers, the Orange Pi is likely to be not connected to a WAN.
+If it fails, the Orange Pi is likely to be not connected to a WAN.
 Try to reconnect to your network with your credentials.
 Then restart chrony:

 ```
 $ sudo systemctl restart chrony